HMarzban/ned/README.md

-You can get static info from `info` prop even you can invoke your inline router controller, through each router and component you can create a module , by `pubsub` you can have published/subscribe strategy to access your data entire your project, and `reload` prop gives  you the ability to reload and re-render your current router for your usage proposes.
+You can get static info from `info` prop even you can invoke your inline router controller, through each router and component you can create a module , by `pubsub` you can have published/subscribe strategy to access your data entire your project, and `reload` prop gives  you the ability to **reload** and **re-render** your current router for your usage proposes.

 ## Add Component
-If you want to add a new component you can simply run `ned add` command and chose `component`, then cli ask for the name of your component which must be unique otherwise gives you a warning.
-After all, if component created successfully cli gives you help with the code you need in your script:
+If you want to add a new component you can simply run `ned add` command and chose `component`, then CLI ask for the name of your component which must be unique otherwise gives you a warning.
+After all, if component created successfully CLI gives you help with the code you need in your script file:
 ```bash
 [Ned Cli]: Don.
 Component "footer" added successfully."
 [Ned Cli][Help]:You can now copy and paste component config below on your application.